Spin-1 quarkonia in a rotating frame and their spin contents

-Now we can calculate the spin contents of spin-1 quarkonia such as $J/\psi$, $\Upsilon$(1S), $\chi_{c1}$, and $\chi_{b1}$ using QCD sum rules(QCDSR).
+The above findings can be utilized to calculate the spin contents of spin-1 quarkonia such as $J/\psi$, $\Upsilon$(1S), $\chi_{c1}$, and $\chi_{b1}$ using QCD sum rules.
 Although $\go$ should be 1 even for bound states, we are particularly interested in the fraction of $\go$ carried by each angular momentum operator($\hat{S}_q$, $\hat{L}_k$, $\hat{L}_p$, $\hat{J}_g$).
 To this end, let us recall the phenomenological expression once again.
 In Eq.(\ref{simplerelationds}), $\text{Im}\Pi^\vac(s)$ represents the spectral density in which all physical states that can couple to the vector or axial vector current are involved.
 In order to pick out only the ground state, it is often modeled to have a single ground state pole with the continuum that is described by the perturbative diagrams,

 where $f_0$ denotes the coupling strength between the current and the ground state, $m_0$ is the ground state mass, $s_0$ is the threshold for the leading perturbative continuum.
 Then the phenomenological side is expressed as

 where only the $\go$ for the ground state remains and the continuum part is re-expressed in terms of $\Pi^\rot_\text{I}$ using Eq.(\ref{leadingrelation}).
-By connecting this expression to the OPE side and performing Borel transformation, we can obtain a new sum rules for $\Pi^\rot$ as
+By connecting this expression to the OPE side and performing Borel transformation, we can obtain a new sum rule for $\Pi^\rot$ as

 Here, Borel transformation is defined by